Tigers vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Tigers Recent Betting Performance

-- In 10 games as the underdog over the last 10 matchups, the Tigers have a record of 5-5.
+- The Tigers have played as the underdog in 10 of their past 10 games and have gone 5-5 in those contests.

-- When it comes to the over/under, the Tigers and their foes are 3-7-0 in their last 10 contests.
+- In their last 10 matchups with a total posted by oddsmakers, the Tigers and their opponents are 3-7-0 when it comes to hitting the over.

-- The Tigers' record against the spread is 1-1-0 over their previous 10 contests (bookmakers set spreads in two of those matchups).
-Detroit games have gone under the total four consecutive times, and the average total during this streak was 8.6 runs.
+- The Tigers are 1-1-0 against the runline over their past 10 contests (two of those contests had a runline set by bookmakers).
+Detroit and its opponent have finished below the over/under for five consecutive games, with the average total established by oddsmakers during that stretch being 8.5.

 Tigers Betting Records & Stats

-- The Tigers have an implied victory probability of 40.8% according to the moneyline set by sportsbooks for this matchup.
+- The moneyline set for this matchup implies the Tigers have a 39.2% chance of coming away with a victory in the contest.

-- Detroit and its opponents have gone over the total this season in nine of its 18 opportunities.
+- Detroit's games have gone over the total in nine of its 19 chances.

 - The Tigers have played just two games with a spread this season and split those games 1-1 ATS.